TRINUG-Meetup/ASP_NET_Core_Sig/Session2/DockerAndLinux/README.md

 ## Creating our first .NET Core container on Linux

-In the HelloWorldDotNet folder, I've already created a new .NET Core Console application using *dotnet new*, so we have Program.cs and project.json.
+In the HelloWorldDotNet folder, I've already created a new .NET Core Console application using *dotnet new*, so we have Program.cs and HelloWorldDotNet.csproj.

 We want to create a docker image that contains this program and then once we've built the image, we want to run it.

 To create the image, we need a Dockerfile, so we create it with the following contents:

 ```
-FROM microsoft/dotnet:1.0-sdk-projectjson
+FROM microsoft/dotnet:1.0-sdk
 WORKDIR /app

 COPY . .